Functions

 Trigger events

-HTTP Api event
+HTTP API event

 resources:myHttpApi:type: http-api-gatewaymyLambda:type: functionproperties:packaging:type: stacktape-lambda-buildpackproperties:entryfilePath: path/to/my-lambda.tsevents:- type: http-api-gatewayproperties:httpApiGatewayName: myHttpApipath: /hellomethod: GET